India's Supreme Court Orders Hindu Temple To Open Doors To Women, But Devotees Object

 Some female devotees have taken part in the protests, arguing that they do not want the right to visit the temple — and vowing to block others who do.

-One older female pilgrim whom NPR met along the route says she visited Sabarimala as a child, but then waited until age 53, when she stopped getting her period, before visiting again.
+One older female pilgrim whom NPR met along the route says she visited Sabarimala as a child but then waited until age 53, when she stopped getting her period, before visiting again.

 "I'll block younger women with my own body if I have to," says Sarassama Susheelan Nair.

 When NPR journalists — two women under age 50 — visited the area to report this story, police offered a patrol car and several officers to escort us, to ensure our safety.
 Several taxi companies refused to drive us to Nilakkal, the temple's base camp, about 13 miles from the temple.
-The closest we could convince a driver to take us was to another town, Erumely, about 20 miles from the temple.
+The closest we could persuade a driver to take us was to another town, Erumely, about 20 miles from the temple.

-When a prominent Hindu feminist, Trupti Desai, announced in October her intention to visit Sabarimala, she says she received hundreds of death threats.
+When a prominent Hindu feminist, Trupti Desai, announced in October her intention to visit Sabarimala, she says, she received hundreds of death threats.

 "They said, 'If you come to Kerala, we'll break your limbs.
-We'll cut you up into pieces,'" Desai recalls.
+We'll cut you up into pieces,' " Desai recalls.

 Many mosques, synagogues and churches around the world maintain segregated prayer spaces for women.
 In India, many Hindu temples don't allow women into the innermost chamber where an idol is positioned.
 Many Hindus also believe that women should not visit shrines or temples on days when they are menstruating.